shyamkarla/guide-intro-to-angular/modified/02-setup-scopes.md

 I find that when learning a new framework, it's helps to have something working as soon as possible, so you can start playing around and digging into what does what!

 So, when setting up your Angular application, the first thing you will need to do is tell it where to go!
-But before we do this, we should have a chat about scopes and our first two directives; `ng-app` and `ng-controller`.
+But before we do this, we should have a chat about scopes and our first two directives: `ng-app` and `ng-controller`.

 ### Scopes